U.S. flag

 LABELING REQUIREMENTS

-The following must be present on all labels of products being imported into India (in English):
+The following must be present on all labels of products imported into India in either English or Hindi in the Devanagari Script:

 • Name, trade name or description of the product

-• Ingredients in descending order of their quantity
+• Ingredients, listed in descending order of their quantity

 Back to Top

-The following is a list of some of the documents that are required when importing into India:
+The following is a list of documents required when importing into India:

 • Freight and insurance certificates